EZman1/MediatorExample/README.md

 }

 ```
 This code shows an implementation of a Query using the MediatR library.
-In this code, there are two classes: GetUserQuery and GetUserQueryHandler.
+In this code, there are two classes: **GetUserQuery** and **GetUserQueryHandler**.

-GetUserQuery is a simple data class that represents the request to retrieve a user.
+**GetUserQuery** is a simple data class that represents the request to retrieve a user.
 It has a single property Id of type int, which represents the ID of the user to retrieve.

-GetUserQueryHandler is the class that handles the GetUserQuery request.
-The Handle method takes the GetUserQuery request and it is responsible for executing the request and returning the data.
+**GetUserQueryHandler** is the class that handles the GetUserQuery request.
+The Handle method takes the **GetUserQuery** request and it is responsible for executing the request and returning the data.

 ## Command example